AfterglowWeb/wordpress-headless-theme/README.md

 The image props are filtered out to keep the minimal: id, src, alt, width, height, mime_type

 You can use the filter `blank_allowed_post_types_bulk_images` to control wich post_type images to expose.
-You can use the filter `blank_rest_image_props` to control wich image props you want to expose.
+You can use the filter `blank_rest_image` to control wich image props you want to expose.
 See Filters section.

 **Authentication:**